 - 1 oz semi sweet or dark chocolate bar (chopped into shards)

-- In a medium sauce pot over medium heat, steep half of the orange zest and crushed cardamom pods in the heavy cream.
-Bring it to a low boil, then reduce heat to low and simmer for 25-30 minutes.
+- Scald milk and heavy cream.
+In a medium sauce pot over medium heat, steep half of the orange zest and crushed cardamom pods in the heavy cream and milk.
+Bring it to a low boil, then reduce heat to low and simmer for 10 minutes, stirring occasionally.

-- Pour ice cream mixture into base of your chilled ice cream maker and let it run until ice cream has formed (this can take up to 20-30 minutes, depending on your ice cream maker).
-While ice cream maker is running, chop 1 oz chocolate into shards, transfer to a container and freeze for at least 20 minutes.
+- Churn.
+Pour ice cream mixture into base of your chilled ice cream maker and let it run until ice cream has formed (this can take up to 20-30 minutes, depending on your ice cream maker).
+If your ice cream maker has a hard churn setting, add frozen chocolate chips in the final stage of churning.
+Otherwise, proceed to next step.

-- When ice cream maker is done, transfer the ice cream mixture to an airtight container.
+- Add mix-ins.
+When ice cream maker is done, transfer the ice cream mixture to an airtight container.
 It will still be fairly soft at this point.
 Chill for an hour in the freezer, then use a spatula to mix the frozen chocolate shards until they’re evenly distributed.
-Then transfer back to the freezer for another hour before doing the fudge swirl.NOTE: If you don’t want the hot fudge swirl, your ice cream is now complete!
-Let it chill in the freezer for 2 hours or overnight before eating.
+Cover and chill at least 2 hours before scooping.